SuninKingdom/CLIP-OCSR/README.md

 ```
 ### 3. Download Weights

-Download the model weight file from [Zenodo](https://zenodo.org/) and place it in the root directory:
+Download the model weight file from [Zenodo](https://zenodo.org/) and place it in the `weights` directory:

 - `CLIP-OCSR.onnx`